The University of Saskatchewan values diversity, and Indigenous engagement is a strategic priority.

 Salary bands for this position are as follows:

 Assistant Professor: $96,301 to $115,723; Associate Professor: $115,723 to $135,145; and Professor $135,145 to $157,804.

 This position includes a comprehensive benefits package which includes a dental, health and extended vision care plan; pension plan, life insurance (compulsory and voluntary), academic long term disability, sick leave, travel insurance, death benefits, an employee assistance program, a professional expense allowance, and a flexible health and wellness spending program.

 Interested candidates should submit a letter of intent outlining special interests, experience and career goals, and a curriculum vitae including the names and addresses and email addresses of three referees, and copies of credentials to:

 Dr. Cindy Shmon

 Small Animal Clinical Sciences

-Review of applications will begin November 15, 2018; however, applications will be accepted and evaluated until the position is filled.
-The anticipated start date is July 1, 2019.
+Applications will be accepted and evaluated until the position is filled.
+The anticipated start date is July 1, 2021

 The University of Saskatchewan is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
 All members of the university community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The university welcomes applications from those who will contribute to the diversity of our community.
 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.